pawatsethaput/OpenBank/REST-API-V1.2.1.md

 <a name="implementation-hints"></a>
 ### Implementation hints and notes.

-The implementation of V1.2.1 is work in progress
+The implementation of V1.2.1 is complete

 <a name="root"></a>
 #Root